 - Implement a known strategy but with a new approach.

-- Extend a known strategy to a different region.
+- Extend a known strategy in a new direction not tried before.

-Divisions are encouraged to ask questions and seek clarification during the proposal writing phase.
-Assistance is available for the development of innovative and high-quality proposals, and to ensure the provision of necessary information to prepare a strong proposal.
+Divisions are encouraged to ask questions and seek clarification during the application process.
+It is our goal to ensure that divisions are supported and given the necessary information to prepare a strong proposal.

 - Its widespread benefit to the community.